ksanjeetsinha/SHIVGAMI/README.md

 		Debian/Ubuntu
 		sudo apt-get install openssh-server openssh-client

-		The installation can be verified using commands: sudo dpkg -l openssh-server
+		The installation can be verified on Ubuntu using commands: sudo dpkg -l openssh-server
 		sudo dpkg -l openssh-client